List of Drawn Together characters: Wooldoor Jebediah Sockbat

 Originally, Wooldoor's role was to have been that of a bipolar drug addict.
 However, creators Jeser and Silverstein decided to change this when Comedy Central producers protested, noting that the cast's personalities were getting too dark, and they needed a character who was innocent and childlike to contrast with the darker tendencies of the others; though Wooldoor does indeed have a dark side, he rarely shows it.
-He was called Wooldoor Jebediah Sockbat by Unusually Flexible Girl.
 Wooldoor is originally described as a "Whacky Whatchamacallit", but the species are named "sockbats".
 The rest of his species was exterminated in a holocaust by a species of Strawberry Shortcake-like characters known as the sweetcakes.

-In the film, Wooldoor refers to himself as a "32-year-old schizophrenic drug addict with jaundice and several deformities."

-It is shown in the episode "Drawn Together Babies", that he used to be a human named Walter Saget, but Captain Hero personally caused his "deformities" on a Sit and Spin while interrogating him.

-In original artwork for the series, Wooldoor's nose was yellow, like the rest of his skin, and he wore socks with sandals.